potatoeggy/mandown/README.md

   - Rotate or split double-page spreads
   - Trim borders
   - Resize images
-- Convert downloaded comics to CBZ, EPUB, or PDF
+- Convert downloaded comics to CBZ, EPUB, MOBI, or PDF
-  - Convert any other CBZ, EPUB, or PDF comic to CBZ, EPUB, or PDF
+  - Convert any other CBZ, EPUB, MOBI, or PDF comic to CBZ, EPUB, MOBI, or PDF
 - [A library to easily do all of this from other Python scripts](#basic-library-usage)

 ## Usage